-Abdominoplasty: A surgical procedure done to flatten your abdomen by removing extra fat and skin is removed from the abdomen, and muscles are tightened in the abdominal wall.
-This procedure is commonly referred to as a tummy tuck.
+Abdominoplasty: A surgical procedure where extra fat and skin is removed from the abdomen, and muscles are tightened in the abdominal wall.
+This procedure is commonly referred to as a “tummy tuck.”

 Acne: A skin condition characterized by the excess production of oil from sebaceous glands in which the pores become blocked with dead skin cells, resulting in the formation of comedones (“black heads” and “white heads”)

-Acne scar: Scars due to severe acne.
+Acne scar: Scars that form due to severe acne.
 They can range from deep pits to scars that are angular or wavelike in appearance.

-Age spots: Small flat pigmented spots that are most often seen on areas of the body that have been exposed to the sun over a period of years.
-Age spots usually occur after the age of 40 and are common on the face, hands, and arms.
+Age spots: Small flat pigmented spots that are most often seen on areas of the body (face, hands, and arms) that have been exposed to the sun over a period of years.
+Age spots usually occur after the age of 40.

 Albinism: An inherited disorder in which there is no pigmentation in skin, hair or eyes, due to the absence of melanin, the substance that gives skin its color

 Alopecia: The complete or partial loss of hair

 Azelaic acid: A naturally occurring substance found on normal skin that can be used in skin care products to treat mild acne

 Benzoyl peroxide: An antibacterial medication used to combat the bacteria that contributes to acne